reverendbedford/neml2/doc/content/system/model.md

 ## Automatic differentiation {#automatic-differentiation}

-Deriving and implementing derivatives of the forward operator can be cubersome from times to times.
+Deriving and implementing derivatives of the forward operator can be cumbersome from times to times.
 NEML2 offers the option to use automatic differentiation (AD) to obtain derivatives.
 To enable automatic differentiation, one simply need to override the neml2::Model::request_AD method and specify which derivatives should be computed using AD:
 ```cpp
 void
 MyModel::request_AD()